wp-insider/simple-membership/simple-wp-membership/readme.txt

 You can configure it to have free and/or paid membership on your site.
 Paid membership payment is handled via PayPal.
 Both one time and recurring/subscription payments are supported.

+There is an option to enable debug logging so you can troubleshoot memberhsip payment related issues easily (if any).

 == Installation ==

 Do the following to install the membership plugin: